 The sale's top lot is a spectacular and rare wooden Senufo equestrian figure from the Ivory Coast, valued between $80,000-$120,000.
 But it is not only the high-value African art pieces that will entice bidders.
 Also on offer are close to 100 lots from the personal collection of Marc and Denyse Ginzberg.
 The Ginzberg's seminal 2000 book African Forms is considered a must-read for any serious African Art collector, and the pieces on offer reflect his impressive knowledge of the subject.
-Bonhams is honored to offer the superb examples of African weapons, adornments, containers, furniture, instruments and devotional items.
+Bonhams is honoured to offer the superb examples of African weapons, adornments, containers, furniture, instruments and devotional items.

 Oceanic arts are also well represented.
 The sale's most historic lot is a fowl feather cape that once belonged to the hanai daughter of the Hawaiian Island's Queen Lili'uokalani, Lydia Kaonohiponiponiokalani Aholo.
 Also known as Tutu, Ms. Aholo was adopted by the queen after her own parents passed away.
-Estimated at $12,000-$15,000, the feather cape beautifully exemplifies native Hawaiian craftsmanship and features a dazzling use of color and breathtaking technical skill.
+Estimated at $12,000-$15,000, the feather cape beautifully exemplifies native Hawaiian craftsmanship and features a dazzling use of colour and breathtaking technical skill.

 African, Oceanic and Pre-Colombian Art will open for preview in New York, November 17.
 To view the full auction, please visit bonhams.com.